FourOfSpades4/Chronicon-Stash-Editor/README.md

 Simple stash editor for Chronicon

-- All the other stash editors have been outdated for years, and the stash is encoded completely differently now.
+Why am I making this?
+All the other stash editors have been outdated for years, and the stash is encoded completely differently now.
+I wanted to re-create these old projects to the best of my ability and give the community a new tool to play around with.

 Features:
 - Change health / damage / mana and other values of items